junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The vultures gather back closer as Cas's wings flapping increasingly slower and visibly more exhausted and heavy.
 One of the creatures land the claws on his wings in the mid sky, more followed.
 A burst of new smell of copper and iron outburst in the air.
 A rain of crimson starts falling onto the ground.

 Dean yells, "Cas, watch out!"
 But there is nothing he can do.
+He holds the demon blade up in a posture of throwing it out, but he can't be sure it wouldn't hit Cas instead.
 Some of the birds hovers back, diving in his direction.
 Feet away, then inches away.

 That is when Cas starts glowing.
 Not too different from last time on the snow mountain, except a lot more intense.
 Dean shuts his eyes the moment those lights start brightening up, starting from the outline of the wings.

-His brain itches to steal a look, to see the wings in light, he imagines it like phoenix reborning in fire (a drastic light show as the legend about that tremendous bird would be like, not the man-like monster back in wild west time), but Cas would definitely be pissed -- pissed at himself, that is -- if Dean gets his eyes burned out because of some stupid curiosity.
+His brain itches to steal a look, to see the wings in light, he imagines it like phoenix reborning in fire (a drastic light show as the legend about that tremendous bird would be like, not the man-like monster back in wild west time), but Cas would definitely be pissed -- pissed at himself, that is -- if Dean gets his eyes burned out because of his grace, even if it's Dean's own stupid curiosity.

 The bright light burns the back of his eyelid hot and red, like facing straight at the sun with closed eyes.
 He waits, feeling the heart pounding loudly in his chest.
-He listens, the sounds of wings wane and subside, the warm and soft touch of feathers leaves.
+He listens, the sounds of wings wane and subside, the warm and soft touch of feathers retreats.

 Dean opens his eyes when he can't hear any more flutter.
-His view still stimulates and shakes with a too bright overlay, making the dark scene before him even harder to see.
+His view still stimulates and shakes with a too bright overlay, making the dark scene before him even harder to make out.
 He blinks and rubs his eyes, clearing the water conjuring slowly that must be triggered from the bright light, not because of the breathless slump inside the chest.

 There is no scar of space left, there is no giant black wing.
-No human-eating killer vulture.
+No more human-eating killer vulture.
 No Cas.

 A crow tentatively croaks, jumping on the grass, then flies away.
 That is all.